mufidmarican/uofl-data-challenge/README.md

 This project is created for the UofL Integrative Design and Development Data Manager Challenge.

-## 👥 Team
+## 👨‍💻 Author

-Developed for the University of Louisville IT Innovation team as part of the Data Manager Challenge.
+Created for the University of Louisville IT Innovation team challenge.

 ## 📞 Support

-For questions or issues, please contact the development team or create an issue in the repository.
+For questions or issues, please refer to the challenge documentation or contact the development team.

 ---